Unleash/unleash/website/docs/feature-flag-tutorials/python/examples.md

 ![Once you add a constraint, you can see it listed underneath your strategy in Unleash.](/img/python-ex-constraint-added.png)

 Your release process is now configured with an environment-dependent strategy constraint.
+Since we've set the rollout to 100%, the feature will be released to all users that are not in the `production` environment.

 Alternatively, you can send an API command to apply the same requirements: